 I write young adult fiction about lesbian, gay, bisexual and transgender characters.
-My debut novel, Lies We Tell Ourselves, will be released in Spring 2014 by Harlequin Teen.
+My debut novel, Lies We Tell Ourselves, will be released in October 2014 by Harlequin Teen.

 Some of my favorite recent young adult books are An Abundance of Katherines by John Green, Boy Meets Boy by David Levithan, Code Name Verity by Elizabeth Wein, The Disreputable History of Frankie Landau-Banks by E. Lockhart, If I Stay by Gayle Foreman, The Miseducation of Cameron Post by Emily M. Danforth, and The Scorpio Races by Maggie Stiefvater.

 I was a Lambda Literary Foundation Writers’ Retreat Fellow, and I’m represented by Jim McCarthy of Dystel & Goderich.